zillow/zfmt/README.md

 `go get -u github.com/zillow/zfmt`

-Note that zap only supports the two most recent minor versions of Go.

 ## About
-Note that zap only supports the two most recent minor versions of Go.

 A module which defines several concrete `Formatter` types responsible for serializing/deserializing objects.
 The module centralizes this functionality and is leveraged by several zillow transport libs for use in configuration driven serialization.